-The combined aggregate income of the undertakings is calculated based on the rules defined in article 10(2) of the Law and in Decision No. 45 of the Council, 27 October 2000.
-The income of Lithuanian entities is defined as the figure given in the profit–loss report of the financial accounts of the undertaking.
+The combined aggregate income of the undertakings is calculated based on the rules defined in the article 10(2) of the Law and in Resolution No. 1S-82/2015 of the Council, 11 August 2015.

 No legislation exists that deals specifically with foreign mergers.
 The Law explicitly states that it also applies to the activities of undertakings registered outside Lithuania if said activities restrict competition on the domestic market.
 However, the aggregate turnover of a foreign undertaking (registered outside Lithuania) participating in a concentration that may affect the Lithuanian market is assessed only on the income received from the sales of its products in Lithuania.

 Sector-specific merger control legislation applies to banks and other financial intermediaries, insurance companies, broadcasters and others.
 Such legislation requires the approval or consent of the relevant official supervisory body, which should be obtained prior to the implementation of concentration.

 The Council adopted the Resolution on Approval of the Procedures for Submission and Examination of Notification of Concentration and Calculation of the Aggregate Turnover (the Guidelines), which sets out the regulation of concentration in greater detail.4